laserpants/trombone/docs/middleware.rst

 ..

-Middlewares are built-in software components adding some auxiliary functionality.
-They are normally disabled (with the exception of file serving).
-Middleware components may be enabled at run-time and configured to suit specific needs.
+Middlewares are built-in software components adding some auxiliary functionality which may be configured to suit specific needs.
+They are normally disabled (with the exception of file serving) and may be enabled at run-time.
 See respective section for details on how to activate and configure a component.

 Available Components
 --------------------